Jean Segura Player Props: Marlins vs. Angels

 Jean Segura At The Plate

-- Segura has three doubles, a triple and 12 walks while hitting .196.
+- Segura is batting .196 with three doubles, a triple and 12 walks.

+- In 44 games played this season, he has not gone deep.

+- Segura has driven in a run in five games this year (11.4%), including one multiple-RBI game.

-- He has not gone deep in his 44 games this year.
+- He has scored a run in 11 of 44 games so far this season.

-- In five games this year, Segura has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.